What is Global Certified Accessible (GCA) certification?

 As part of the certification process, publishers provide accessibility metadata detailing their certification credentials and a title’s accessible features, including how a book accommodates the needs of print disabled readers.
 VitalSource will also include title certification information in their catalog metadata.
 All certified titles will be included in Benetech’s Accessible eBook store, hosted by VitalSource.
 Visit the Benetech bookstore.

 Does Benetech use Ace by DAISY to certify files?

-Ace is an important step in helping publishers make sure their files have the basic accessibility features, but it will not check many features that schools and universities require beyond the basics.
-In contrast, Benetech’s Global Certified Accessible certification program offers publishers an in-depth review of their content, covering all accessibility features that can be implemented today and going significantly beyond Ace in its accessibility review.
-Unlike Ace, it provides detailed feedback, suggestions for remediation, a handy overview of whether accessibility features have been successfully implemented, an executive summary of Benetech’s findings and an overall accessibility score.
+Using Ace by DAISY is an important first step in reviewing basic accessibility features, but it will not check many features that schools and universities require.
+Benetech’s Global Certified Accessible (GCA) program offers publishers a more in-depth review of their content, covering all accessibility features that can be implemented today and going beyond Ace‘s capabilities.
+The GCA program also provides detailed feedback on files reviewed, which includes an overall accessibility score, an overview of accessible features, a detailed summary of our findings, and suggestions for remediation.

 What does Benetech’s certification cost?